sumdher/VSCode-on-Android/README.md

    ```
    Replace the `/usr/share/code/chrome-sandbox` with the path in the error message of `code --verbose`, if it is different.

 This should essentially fix it.
-Try running `code` again after reloading Ubuntu (which I didn't do so I ran the following commands).
-If it launches, skip to the [next section](#Setting-up-Python-and-pip).
+Try running `code` again after reloading Ubuntu (which I didn't do, so I ran the following commands regardless).

+If it launches after this, skip to the [next section](#Setting-up-Python-and-pip).

 - If it still doesn't launch, run:
    ```bash